Adjectival Sentences

 Additional modifications

-The word wrt “very” can go after the adjective, before the subject:
+The word wrt “very” can go after the adjective, before the subject.
+This word has a feminine .t even though the adjectival predicate is always in masculine form.

 A comparative phrase beginning with r, like when forming a comparative with a modifier adjective, can be used, but here it goes after the subject: